 - From a numeric field that contains profit per order, you can create a group of numeric profit ranges.
-Label those ranges, for example: Very High, High, Medium, Low, and - From a numeric field that contains age values, you can create a group of age ranges, such as 10-20, 20-30, 30-40 and so on, that fit one or more types of data analysis.
+Label those ranges, for example: Very High, High, Medium, Low, and Very Low. - From a numeric field that contains age values, you can create a group of age ranges, such as 10-20, 20-30, 30-40 and so on, that fit one or more types of data analysis. - When setting the upper and lower limits for a range, the lower limit must be equal to the lowest value in the range.
+The upper limit must be greater than the values in the range.
+For example, the range 15 to 20 includes values 15 through 19.
+The range 20 to 25 includes values 20 through 24.
+As you can see here, the upper limit of the first range (20) is equal to the lower limit of the second (20).